Adarnof/adarnauth-eveonline/README.md

 ### Caching

 The provider factory returns a wrapper provider which automatically caches results.
 This will greatly speed up related calls.
-The default caching time can be altered by defining `settings.EVEONLINE_OBJ_CACHE_DURATION`, in secods.
+The default caching time can be altered by defining `settings.EVEONLINE_OBJ_CACHE_DURATION`, in seconds.

 Objects are cached as per the django project configuration.
 Longer caching timers will reduce API calls to speed up the app, but will consume more memory and not be as up-to-date.
 Select a caching time accordingly.